 UK Overseas Territories

-Since 2016 the UK Overseas Territories Project has delivered a coherent programme of transformational activities that will enhance good governance in the UK Overseas Territories (OTs).
-The Project is managed by CPA UK in consortium with the National Audit Office (NAO) and Government Internal Audit Agency (GIAA), and funded by the UK Government’s Conflict Security and Stability Fund.
+Since 2016 the UK Overseas Territories Project (UKOTP) has delivered a coherent programme of transformational activities which is enhancing good governance and oversight of public finances in the self-governing UK Overseas Territories.
+The Project is organised as a consortium and is led by CPA UK in collaboration with the National Audit Office (NAO) and the Government Internal Audit Agency (GIAA).
+The Project is funded through the Overseas Territories and Polar Directorate of the Foreign, Commonwealth and Development Office (FCDO).

 Read more about the crucial work of the UK Overseas Territories Project here.

 Click on a flag to find out more about our work with each UK Overseas Territory.